Mixed Games Review

 Starting Hands & Opening Ranges

-Since this is a different game to all to the other ones in the mix, understanding starting hands in Deuce to Seven Triple Draw is a skill of its own.
+Since this is a different game from all the other ones in the mix, understanding starting hands in Deuce to Seven Triple Draw is a skill of its own.
 Clearly, hands containing a Deuce are, in general, much stronger than the ones without a Deuce.
 On the other hand, 6s are usually bad cards because they help create many straights (which you don’t want to have).

 Mixed Games Mastery Review triple draw